 The purpose of the CWA summer reading program is to help students cultivate a lifelong habit of reading for fun.
 Students are encouraged to read books of their own choosing and for their own enjoyment.

-This year's summer reading challenge is Tic Tac Toe.
-Students entering grades 5-8 are expected to read a total of three books between June 14 and August 26.
-Track your book choices on the bingo sheet and try to complete a horizontal, vertical, or diagonal line of three.
-For an extra challenge, read nine books to fill all the squares.
-For even more challenge, complete both versions of the sheet - A and B!
+This year's summer reading challenge is BINGO.
+Students entering grades 5-8 are expected to read a total of five books between June 11 and September 1.
+In addition, at least one book needs to come from the students' grade-level recommendation list, curated by the CWA Middle School humanities teachers.
+Track your book choices on the BINGO sheet and try to complete a horizontal, vertical, or diagonal line of five.
+For an extra challenge, read 25 books to black out the BINGO sheet for an extra large prize!
 Family members are also invited to participate in summer reading, and are even eligible for prizes!

 If you are looking for book inspiration, here are some booklists from around the web.
 All have been curated by librarians, educators, authors, and other experts in the field of literature for young people.